-In 2018 and as most recently amended on February 24, 2021, the Company entered into an agreement to acquire a 100% interest in certain zinc-lead-silver-copper mineral claims located in the Liard Mining District in British Columbia, known as the Frog property from the Company's Vice-President of Exploration and Director, and an arm's length party (with 50% of the cash and common share consideration payable by the Company to each individual).
+In 2018 and as most recently amended on June 23, 2023, the Company entered into an agreement to acquire a 100% interest in certain zinc-lead-silver-copper mineral claims located in the Liard Mining District in British Columbia, known as the Frog property from the Company's Vice-President of Exploration and Director, and an arm's length party (with 50% of the cash and common share consideration payable to each individual).
 The Company can acquire the property by making cash payments and issuing common shares of the Company as detailed below and incurring minimum aggregate exploration expenditures of \$1,000,000.